 On deck for this year’s Activation programming are reiki healing, pleasure workshops (like one centering on writer Audre Lorde’s famed 1978 essay “Uses of the Erotic: The Erotic as Power” as queer sex education), and a variety of performances, including one in the facility’s geodesic dome, whose lighting system responds to sound, cycling through warm and cool colors at night.

 “One thing I’ve been grappling with a lot lately is desirability politics in relation to sexual and emotional liberation,” Hakim said.
 “Feeling like, because I’m in this body, that I may not be as desirable as people in white bodies is something that other people who look like me may also be experiencing.
 I’m really interested to see how that’ll shake loose at the residency this year.”

-Describing a moment during last year’s Activation, when she’d been looking around at people dancing in the dome while others baked together in the kitchen, Hakim reflected on the power of seeing her dream of creating a space like Activation come to life.
+Describing a moment during last year’s Activation, when they’d been looking around at people dancing in the dome while others baked together in the kitchen, Hakim reflected on the power of seeing their dream of creating a space like Activation come to life.
 “Art is inherently healing.
 It shows us our humanity.
 When artists feel free and liberated, it allows them to go deeper into their creation and feel a sense of ownership of it.”